Griger204/Cubing-Workflow/README.md

 ## My first thoughts
 <p>
 I am familiar with solving the pyraminx so I do have some experience to get me started with this easily.
-However, there is always room for improvement , so I will use this reporitory to track my journey of getting better and faster.
-I will use various videos and "timer websites" to  learn, explore and keep track of my times as I do my attempts.
+However, there is always room for improvement , so I will use this repository to track my journey of getting better and faster.
+I will use various videos and "timer websites" to  learn, explore, and keep track of my times as I do my attempts.
 As I move along this project, I will record everything here.
  </p>

 ## What I'm solving: